akruszewski/gibl/manuscript/chapter3.md

 ```

 We are using `set-union` which will produce elements that are found in two sets, and `set-subtract` which will produce elements that are found in the first set but not in the second set.

+There is another special thing about `add-transaction-to-blockchain`.
+Given a blockchain and a transaction, it returns a new - updated blockchain.
+This newly returned blockchain will be our latest blockchain since the previous one does not contain the transaction.

 This procedure will determine the balance of a wallet - the sum of all unspent transactions for the matching owner: